DataFire/Integrations/integrations/generated/amazonaws_mediaconvert/README.md

 * H265GopSizeUnits `string` (values: FRAMES, SECONDS): Indicates if the GOP Size in H265 is specified in frames or seconds.
 If seconds the system will convert the GOP Size into a frame count at run time.

 ### H265InterlaceMode
-* H265InterlaceMode `string` (values: PROGRESSIVE, TOP_FIELD, BOTTOM_FIELD, FOLLOW_TOP_FIELD, FOLLOW_BOTTOM_FIELD): Use Interlace mode (InterlaceMode) to choose the scan line type for the output. * Top Field First (TOP_FIELD) and Bottom Field First (BOTTOM_FIELD) produce interlaced output with the entire output having the same field polarity (top or bottom first). * Follow, Default Top (FOLLOw_TOP_FIELD) and Follow, Default Bottom (FOLLOW_BOTTOM_FIELD) use the same  field polarity as the source.
-Therefore, behavior depends on the input scan type. - If the source is interlaced, the output will be interlaced with the same polarity as the source (it will follow the source).
-The output could therefore be a mix of "top field first" and "bottom field first". - If the source is progressive, the output will be interlaced with "top field first" or "bottom field first" polarity, depending on which of the Follow options you chose.
+* H265InterlaceMode `string` (values: PROGRESSIVE, TOP_FIELD, BOTTOM_FIELD, FOLLOW_TOP_FIELD, FOLLOW_BOTTOM_FIELD): Use Interlace mode (InterlaceMode) to choose the scan line type for the output. * Top Field First (TOP_FIELD) and Bottom Field First (BOTTOM_FIELD) produce interlaced output with the entire output having the same field polarity (top or bottom first). * Follow, Default Top (FOLLOW_TOP_FIELD) and Follow, Default Bottom (FOLLOW_BOTTOM_FIELD) use the same field polarity as the source.
+Therefore, behavior depends on the input scan type.

 ### H265ParControl
 * H265ParControl `string` (values: INITIALIZE_FROM_SOURCE, SPECIFIED): Using the API, enable ParFollowSource if you want the service to use the pixel aspect ratio from the input.
 Using the console, do this by choosing Follow source for Pixel aspect ratio.